rackerlabs/atom-hopper/README.txt

 You can install/run Atom Hopper by several methods:

-- Embedded version (for testing and evaluation purposes)
+- Embedded version (for testing and evaluation purposes only)
-- via a WAR file
+- via a WAR file (recommended)
 - via the source code (JAR)
 - via Resource Package Manager (RPM)
 - via Debian Package (DEB)